busoc/duplicate/README.md

 * buffer:  size of the buffer to use when duplicate has to wait before forwarding the incoming stream.
 If the option is not set or set to 0, duplicate uses a default value of 8MB.
 When no delay is specified, this option has no effect.
+* certificate: TLS certificate

+### table [route.certificate]

+* cert-file: path to certificate pem encoded
+* cert-key: path to key pem encode
+* cert-auth: list of certificates to be used when verifying server certificate
+* insecure:

 ### example